-The majority of evidence of Paleo occupation is limited to isolated artifacts in private collections.
+Most of the evidence of Paleo occupation is limited to isolated artifacts in private collections.
 Folsom, Agate Basin, Hell Gap, and Browns Valley points have been reported from the Sheyenne basin (Haury and Schneider 1986:39; Johnson 1962:161; Schneider 1982).
-However, recent archeological and paleo-environmental investigations at the Rustad site (32RI775) have uncovered cultural deposits dating as far back as 9,100 years ago (8,500 radiocarbon years) (Michlovic and Running 2005:169).
+Archaeological and paleoenvironmental investigations at the Rustad site (32RI775) have uncovered cultural deposits dating as far back as 9,100 years ago (8,500 radiocarbon years) (Michlovic and Running 2005:169).

-Paleo artifacts indicate sites are present in the Sheyenne basin.
-Paleo artifact finds should be most frequent in the uplands.
+Paleo artifacts indicate sites are present in the Sheyenne basin and are most frequent in the uplands.
 Schneider (1982:37-41) suggests the density of Paleo sites for eastern North Dakota is probably much less than that of western North Dakota.

 The lack of identified sites may be attributed to the limited survey work and the depth of buried deposits.
-Paleo sites should be found on the surfaces of early Holocene terraces as well as deeply buried within alluvial fans and valley wall footslopes.
+Sites should be found on the surfaces of early Holocene terraces as well as deeply buried within alluvial fans and valley wall footslopes.
 An example comes from Michlovic and Running (2005:7), "The Rustad site is preserved in early Holocene glaciolacustrine, middle Holocene alluvial (fan), and late Holocene eolian deposits."
 Strandlines in the Devils Lake area are also likely locations.
 Floodplain sites dating from this period will probably be well below the water table.